Shivkumar Sharma: Career

 Starting his career playing the santoor with his father, Sharma is credited with introducing the santoor as a popular Indian classical music instrument.
 He recorded his first solo album in 1960.
 Sharma took the santoor as an Indian classical musical instrument playing at various music venues.
 He collaborated with Indian tabla player Zakir Hussain and with flautist Hariprasad Chaurasia on many of his performances as well as on his albums.
 In 1967, he teamed up with Chaurasia and guitarist Brij Bhushan Kabra to produce a concept album, Call of the Valley (1967), which turned out to be one of Indian classical music's greatest hits.

 Sharma composed the background music for one of the scenes in V. Shantaram's film Jhanak Jhanak Payal Baje (1955) where Gopi Krishna performed a Kathak dance piece.
 Further, he composed music for many Hindi films in collaboration with Chaurasia, starting with Silsila (1981).
 They came to be known as the Shiv–Hari music duo.
 Some of the movies they composed music for were musical hits, such as Faasle (1985), Chandni (1989), Lamhe (1991), and Darr (1993).
 Sharma also played tabla including in the popular song "Mo Se Chhal Kiye Jaaye" sung by Lata Mangeshkar in the 1965 film Guide, on the insistence of music director S. D. Burman.
 However, Sharma's focus remained on classic music rather than film songs; he said, "Classical music is not for entertainment.
 It is to take you on a meditative journey, ye toh mehsoos karne ki cheez hai (This has to be experienced)."
+Sharma’s 1968 concert in Los Angeles was his first performance abroad.
+He followed this with a tour of England in 1970.
+In 1996, Sharma and his son Rahul played the santoor on a stage in Norway, as 'equals' for the first time.

 Sharma was awarded the Sangeet Natak Akadeemi Award in 1986, the Padma Shri, India's fourth highest civilian award in 1991, and the Padma Bhushan, India's third highest civilian award in 2001.